How to make Chicken Al Pastor

 chicken al pastor served in tacos with guacamole, pineapple, Cotija and pico de gallo

 This Chicken Al Pastor recipe may require a few ingredients you don’t typically keep on hand — dried chiles and chipotle peppers in adobo sauce, for instance — but all are easy to find!
-Let’s take a closer look at what you’ll need (full recipe measurements in the recipe card at the bottom of the post):
+Let’s take a closer look at what you need to make this recipe (measurements in the printable recipe card at the bottom of the post):

 FOR THE CHICKEN

-• Boneless skinless chicken thighs: You will want to use boneless skinless chicken thighs because they are more flavorful and juicier than chicken breasts.
-We also need the higher fat content of chicken thighs to insulate the chicken from drying out when cooking at the high heat required to create the caramelized exterior.
+• Boneless, skinless chicken thighs: Please don’t use breasts!
+Thighs are more flavorful and juicier.
+We also need the higher fat content of thighs to insulate the chicken from drying out when cooking at the high heat required to create the caramelized exterior.

 • Pineapple: Peel the pineapple and slice it into thick 1-inch rings, then slice those rings in half.
-I highly recommend using fresh pineapple for this al pastor recipe — canned will be too mushy and won’t deliver the same fresh flavor.
+Don’t use canned — it will be too mushy and won’t deliver the same fresh flavor.

 FOR THE MARINADE

-• Guajillo chiles: You will need four dried guajillo chili peppers.
-I’ve given a lot more information on guajillo chiles below.
-If you can’t find them, feel free to substitute 1 ½ tablespoons of ancho chili powder instead.
+• Guajillo chiles: I’ve detailed them below.
+If you can’t find them, substitute 1 ½ tablespoons of ancho chili powder instead.

-• Chipotle peppers: These are smoked and dried jalapeños rehydrated and preserved in adobo sauce, prized for their intense zesty, smoky, slightly sweet heat.
-They are sold in 7 or 12 oz. cans.
-Grocery stores will either carry them near the tacos by the chopped green chilies and jarred salsas, in the international aisle or in the Latin aisle.
+• Chipotle peppers: These are smoked and dried jalapeños rehydrated and preserved in adobo sauce, prized for their intense, zesty, smoky, slightly sweet heat.
+They are sold in 7- or 12-oz cans.
 If you don’t see them, make sure to ask, or you can purchase them on Amazon here.

 • Pineapple juice: Please use only CANNED pineapple juice in the marinade!
-Canned pineapple juice will infuse your chicken with flavor without leaving it mushy if it’s not marinated too long.
-Fresh pineapple juice still contains enzymes that could break down your chicken and more likely to leave it mushy in a short amount of time.
+Fresh pineapple juice still contains enzymes that could break down your chicken and are more likely to leave it mushy within a short time.

 • Orange juice: Freshly squeezed is best, but bottled fresh juice will work too.
 Just make sure it’s natural and unsweetened!

 • Apple cider vinegar: Its fruity acidity helps to cut through the earthy chili sauce.
-You may substitute with rice vinegar but do not substitute with white vinegar because it is much more sour.
+You may substitute rice vinegar, but do not use white vinegar, as it is much more sour.

 • Aromatics.
-A mixture of onion and garlic infuse the marinade with aromatic goodness.
+A mixture of onion and garlic infuses the marinade with aromatic goodness.

 • Brown sugar.
 A little brown sugar helps to balance the earthy, tangy flavors

 • Spices.
-Ground cumin, dried oregano, and salt are all that’s needed to finish off the marinade because the achiote is so flavorful.
+Ground cumin, dried oregano, and salt are all that’s needed to finish the marinade, since the achiote is so flavorful.

 • Olive oil.
-This is needed to help dissolve fat-soluble flavor compounds from the seasonings and other flavorings and injects them into the chicken.
-Fat also adds moisture and helps produce tender, juicy chicken.
+This is needed to dissolve fat-soluble flavor compounds and adds moisture, helping produce tender, juicy chicken.

 top view of chicken al pastor on a corn tortilla with pineapple and guacamole to make tacos